j4ke-exe/jgarrison.io/clkvxfn7l000409mgdiuw5j7o.md

 ---
-title: "Steel Mountain"
+title: "Exploit a Rejetto HTTP File Server in Steel Mountain CTF from TryHackMe"
 datePublished: Fri Aug 04 2023 01:48:21 GMT+0000 (Coordinated Universal Time)
 cuid: clkvxfn7l000409mgdiuw5j7o
-slug: steel-mountain
+slug: exploit-a-rejetto-http-file-server-in-steel-mountain-ctf-from-tryhackme
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1691631388854/ef6dc52d-c862-4a1e-8a9e-ed0ee93fe8b3.png
 tags: ctf, 2articles1week, cybersecurity-1, tryhackme, ctf-writeup

 ---

-This walkthrough will go over the [Steel Mountain](https://tryhackme.com/room/steelmountain) CTF found on [TryHackMe](https://tryhackme.com).
-This room is designed to test our Windows OS enumeration skills.
-We will use Metasploit to gain an initial foothold and then use PowerShell to enumerate the machine and escalate our privileges to Administrator.
+This walkthrough covers the [Steel Mountain](https://tryhackme.com/room/steelmountain) CTF found on [TryHackMe](https://tryhackme.com).
+This room is designed to evaluate our Windows OS enumeration skills.
+We will utilize Metasploit to gain an initial foothold, followed by PowerShell to enumerate the machine and escalate our privileges to Administrator.

 ### Step 1: Nmap